dnanexus/dxfuse/README.md

 ## Extended attributes (xattrs)

-DNXa data objects have properties and tags, these are exposed as POSIX extended attributes.
+DNAx data objects have properties and tags, these are exposed as POSIX extended attributes.
 Xattrs can be read, written, and removed.
 The package we use here is `attr`, it can installed with `sudo apt-get install attr` on Linux.
 On OSX the `xattr` package comes packaged with the base operating system, and can be used to the same effect.

 DNAx tags and properties are prefixed.
 For example, if `zebra.txt` is a file then `attr -l zebra.txt` will print out all the tags, properties, and attributes that have no POSIX equivalent.
-These are split into three correspnding prefixes _tag_, _prop_, and _base_ all under the `user` Linux namespace.
+These are split into three corresponding prefixes _tag_, _prop_, and _base_ all under the `user` Linux namespace.

 Here `zebra.txt` has no properties or tags.
 ```